 Far too many men become preachers because someone told them that their gift of gab made them great candidates for the ministry.
 The truth is, running on at the mouth is not a gift at all, especially in the pastorate.
 All of us have heard those sermons that drone on and on and on.
 Don’t blame the preacher.
 Blame the person who told him he would make a great pulpiteer.

-BTW, what I have said here also applies to other teaching-related jobs in the church such Sunday School teacher or bible-study leader.
-I’ve had to sit though more aimless, heresy ridden, ill-prepared Sunday School lessons than I care to remember.
-One man, my high school Sunday school teacher, told me that he studied his lesson on Saturday night while he was sitting in the bath tub.
+By the way, what I have said here also applies to other teaching-related jobs in the church such as Sunday school teacher, youth leader, or bible-study leader.
+I’ve had to sit through more aimless, heresy-ridden, ill-prepared Sunday School lessons than I care to remember.
+One man, my high school Sunday school teacher, told me that he studied his lesson on Saturday night while he was sitting in the bathtub.
 As this man’s class on Sundays proved, a lack of preparation yields a barren crop.

 Here’s my point: the ability to preach and teach is a gift (not in a supernatural sense) just like the ability to do virtually anything else people do.
 Each of us has things we do that come easily to us.
 We enjoy it.
-And if we are smart we will further develop the things we enjoy.
+And if we are smart, we will further develop the things we enjoy.
 Far too many people spend their lifetime trying to become things they will never be good at.
 It’s less than honest to tell everyone they can be anything they want to be.
-The sky is not the limit and no not everyone can become President.
-A lot of men enter the ministry lacking the requisite skills necessary to be a good pastor.
-They simply are in the wrong profession, but since they believe GOD called them to the ministry they refuse to admit that maybe they might be better off doing something else.
+The sky is not the limit, and, no, not everyone can become President.
+A lot of men enter the ministry lacking the requisite skills necessary to be a good preacher.
+They simply are in the wrong profession, but since they believe GOD called them to the ministry, they refuse to admit that maybe they might be better off doing something else.

 Many pastors would have you believe that their sermons come directly from God.
 I know I believed this for many years.
-I was certain God was leading and directing me to preach on a particular Biblical text.
+I was certain that God was leading and directing me to preach on a particular Biblical text.
 I believed that God was guiding me through the delivery of the sermon all the way to the altar call.
-I was simply a mouthpiece for God.
+I was simply God’s mouthpiece.

 Preaching came easy for me.
 I loved the intellectual aspect of preparing the sermon.
 I loved to read and study, preparing my mind for delivering the sermon.
 I devoted hours of study to virtually every sermon I preached (though I also was quite comfortable preaching extemporaneously).
 While most preachers won’t admit it, lest they give the impression that they are taking praise and glory away from God, they love the attention that preaching brings their way.
 As a person who has struggled with self-esteem issues his entire life, I found the love, respect, and adoration showered on me by parishioners quite affirming.

-I’ve been criticized for a lot of things I did as a pastor, and justly so.
+I’ve been criticized for a lot of things I did as a pastor, and rightly so.
 I was arrogant, narrow-minded, and rarely put up with dissent.
 I ran off a lot of good people.
 That said, few people have ever criticized my preaching.
-For the most part, the people I pastored found my sermons well crafted, worth listening to, and, at times, quite entertaining.
+For the most part, the people I pastored found my sermons well crafted, worth listening to, and, at times, quite humorous and entertaining.

-Hundreds of people made public professions of faith as a result of one of my sermons.
-Lives were changed and people were delivered from sin.
-If I was never saved what does that say about all the fruit I gathered over the course of 25 years in the ministry?
+Hundreds and hundreds of people made public professions of faith as a result of my sermons.
+Lives were changed and people were delivered from sins.
+If I was never saved, what does that say about all the fruit I gathered over the course of 25 years in the ministry?
 If by their fruits ye shall know them, surely I proved that I was a great fruit grower?

 I have no doubt that I could, even as an atheist, go to a church and preach a sermon that everyone would find inspirational and entertaining.
 I’m sure those listening to me would think God was speaking through me or using me to touch their hearts.
 What if I then told them I was an atheist?
 How would they explain their response to my oratorical gem?

 Effective preaching requires passion and charisma.
-Our last two presidents are good examples of what I mean here.
+Two of our recent presidents are good examples of what I mean here.
 Forget the party affiliation or platform for a moment.
 Who would you rather listen to giving a stump speech?
 Barack Obama or George W Bush?
-Only Sean Hannity or Rush Limbaugh would dare say George Bush.

 Good preaching moves people to go beyond themselves.
 Good preaching inspires and motivates.
 A good example of this is Martin Luther King, Jr’s I Have a Dream speech.
 And this is why preachers who excel at their craft are so dangerous.
 The potential for abuse and manipulation is great.
-Far too often parishioners check their mind at the church door.
-When the winsome pastor preaches they soak up his words like a sponge.
-If they are not careful and cognizant of the potential of manipulation they can easily be led astray.
+Far too often, parishioners check their minds at the church door.
+When the winsome, charismatic pastor preaches they soak up his words like a sponge.
+If they are not careful and cognizant of the potential for manipulation they can easily be led astray.
 (Please see Should a Christian Preacher Turned Atheist Stop Using His Public Speaking Skills?)

 I know this post is pretty pointed.
-I am of the general opinion that America is awash in mediocrity.
-It seems everything has been turned into an audition for American Idol.
+I am of the general opinion that the United States is awash in mediocrity.
+It seems everything has been turned into an audition for American Idol or America’s Got Talent.
 People are told that they can be whatever they want to be, so they become what they want to be and not what they ought to be.
 Result?
 School teachers who can’t teach.
 Retail workers without basic people skills.
 And yes, preachers who can’t preach.